WaypointRP/wp-trafficlights/README.md

 - remove dependency on jaymenu
 - add additional traffic light modes (flashing yellow, race start)
 - allow placement and control of multiple traffic lights at the same time

+@DonHulieo for providing insipiration and examples for structuring the framework.lua file.